convertigo/convertigo-helm/stable/convertigo/README.md

 ## Amazon EKS Storage class

-On Amazon EKS you can define the gp3 storage class this way
+On Amazon EKS you can define the gp3 storage class this way for Containers needing EBS volumes.

 ```code
 apiVersion: storage.k8s.io/v1